EthanDann/Active-Directory-Project/README.md

   - A number of events show up, including 20 for event code 4625, which indicates the account failed to log on 20 times
   - All events with event code 4625 happened at the exact same time
   - Can also see the source network address as the kali linux machine that initiated the attack

-## Work In Progress

-- This project is still a work in progress!
-I will be documenting it as I go